Hucho taimen: Habits and range

 The taimen is distributed from the Volga and Pechora River basins in the west to the Yana and Amur River basins in the east, spanning portions of Russia, Kazakhstan, Mongolia, and China.
 On a larger scale, this includes parts of the Caspian, Arctic, and Pacific drainages in Eurasia.
 In Mongolia, the taimen is found in both the Arctic and Pacific drainages, specifically the Yenisei/Selenga, the Lena, and the Amur River Basins.
 The taimen lives in flowing water and is only occasionally found in lakes, usually near the mouth of a tributary.
 The taimen is not anadromous, but does show increased movement rates during the spawning season.
-The average home range size of taimen in the E.g.-Uur River of Mongolia is 23 km, but some tagged individuals show home ranges up to 93 km.
+The average home range size of taimen in the Eg-Üur rivers of Mongolia is 23 km, but some tagged individuals show home ranges up to 93 km.
 Some authors consider the taimen to be a subspecies of the huchen, i.e. Hucho hucho taimen.